Joanna Paul: Career and family

 After graduating from Elam Paul moved to Dunedin, where in 1971 she married fellow artist Jeffrey Harris.
 In 1973 Paul and Harris spent a year in Wellington, where their first daughter was born; in 1976 a second daughter was born, who died of a heart defect at the age of eight months.
 A son was born in 1978 and a fourth child in 1982.
 Art historian Jill Trevelyan notes that 'Although Paul faced practical difficulties in reconciling the roles of mother and artist, she refused to see them as mutually exclusive. ...
 Paul was able to turn her domestic situation to her own advantage in her art, as her many tender and exquisite studies of her children attest.'

 Paul's first solo exhibition was held in 1968.
 In 1975 she was included in the exhibition Six Women Artists in Christchurch.
 In the publication accompanying the exhibition she stated:

 As a woman painting is not a job, not even a vocation.
 It is a part of life, subject to the strains, and joys, of domestic life. ...
 Painting for me as a woman is an ordinary act – about the great meaning in ordinary things.

-In 1977, she developed a project called A Season's Diaries in Wellington, which connected a number of female artists including Heather McPherson, Allie Eagle, Gladys Gurney (also known as Saj Gurney), Anna Keir, Birdie Lonie and Marian Evans.
+In 1977, she developed a project called A Season's Diaries in Wellington, which connected a number of female artists including Heather McPherson, Allie Eagle, Gladys Gurney (also known as Saj Gurney), Anna Keir, Bridie Lonie and Marian Evans.
 It was this project that led Marian Evans, Anna Keir and Bridie Lonie to create the Women's Gallery, which ran from 1980 till 1984, and which featured work by Paul in a number of its exhibitions.

 In 1983 Paul received the Frances Hodgkins Fellowship at the University of Otago.
 The following year, after the end of her marriage, she moved briefly to Wellington and then settled in Whanganui, where she lived for the rest of her life, not discounting time spent working in various New Zealand cities, including a year in Wellington when she held the Rita Angus Residency in 1993.

 The first major survey of Paul's work was shown at the Sarjeant Art Gallery in 1989.

 In 2003 Paul collapsed while bathing in a thermal pool in the Polynesian Spas in Rotorua.
 She died in hospital two days later.
 Jill Trevelyan writes 'An inventory of her studio revealed some 5000 artworks, many of which had never been exhibited, drawings, photographs and films.
 She also left a body of work as a poet and prose writer, including a wealth of published material.'